Lucastmarques/mlops_AHPP/README.md

 <img src="images/header.png" alt="mlops pipeline">

 > Implementing a complete MLOps pipeline to deploy an AirBnb House Price Prediction (AHPP) model in production.
+If you are a portuguese speaker, try to watch my 5 minutes [explanation video](https://bit.ly/3OWtTy4) about this project!

 ### Adjustments and improvements